Skip to main content

 Our center cares for children from 34 states in the U.S. and nine countries around the world.
 Patients evaluated by our center come with numerous diagnoses, including but not limited to Jeune’s thoracic dystrophy, skeletal dysplasia, neuromuscular scoliosis, syndromic scoliosis and Jarcho-Levin syndrome.

 For every diagnosis we see, the unique multidisciplinary composure of our center team allows for consistent, patient-centered care with clear communication across disciplines both in the outpatient clinic as well as inpatient hospitalizations.
-Our center team currently includes three pediatric orthopaedic surgeons specializing in spine and chest wall deformity in the growing child.
+Our center team currently includes three pediatric orthopedic surgeons specializing in spine and chest wall deformity in the growing child.
 These team members continuously collaborate with a pulmonologist, a general surgeon and a plastic surgeon, as well as physicians from neurosurgery, anesthesia, pulmonary hypertension, neurology and physical therapy.

 Following clinical evaluation, the patient undergoes various imaging studies to help determine the best course of clinical care.
 These studies include a chest CT, a spine MRI and a dynamic lung MRI.
 The dynamic lung MRI is a radiology study unique to Children’s Hospital of Philadelphia.
 This imaging modality demonstrates the interaction between the chest wall and respiration, highlighting how the spine and chest wall deformity impact a child’s ability to exchange gas in the thoracic cavity.